Hôtel de Beauvais

-The Hôtel de Beauvais (/fr/) is a hôtel particulier, a kind of large townhouse of France, at 68 rue Francois-Miron, 4th arrondissement, Paris.
-Until 1865 rue Francois-Miron formed part of the historic rue Saint Antoine and as such was part of the ceremonial route into Paris from the east.
-The hotel was built by the royal architect Antoine Le Pautre for Catherine Beauvais in 1657.
+The Hôtel de Beauvais (/fr/) is an hôtel particulier, a kind of large townhouse in France, at 68 rue François-Miron, 4th arrondissement, Paris, currently the seat of the Administrative Court of Appeal of Paris.
+Until 1865 rue François-Miron formed part of the historic rue Saint-Antoine and as such was part of the ceremonial route into Paris from the east.
+The hôtel was built by the royal architect Antoine Le Pautre for Catherine Beauvais starting in 1657.
 It is an example of eclectic French Baroque architecture.
+Since 1966 it has been a monument historique.